Brief description -post 39 -steel beam

 The three-moment equations for the continuous joint B.

-From the next slide, we will write the equation of the moment at joint B for the three-moment equations.
+From the next slide, we will write the moment’s equation at joint B for the three-moment equations.

-We have two beams at B, one is at the left side with length=L1, loaded by a uniform load W1, and concentrated load P1.
+We have two beams at B. One is on the left side, with length=L1, and it is loaded by a uniform load W1 and a concentrated load P1.

-While the second beam is at the right side of B and its length=L2, is loaded with a uniform load W2.
+The second beam, which is at the right side of B and has a length=L2, is loaded with a uniform load of W2.

 The moment at B is written as MA*L1+2*MB*(L1+L2)+MC*(L2) =-6*r-br-6*r-bL, where r-bL is the elastic reaction at B from the left part, while r-br is the elastic reaction at b from the right part.